eee

 • Research and analysis by the International Organisation for Knowledge Economy and Enterprise Development (IKED);

-• Concluded on the potential benefits of the implementation of the Global Trust Center concept.
+• Publication on Enabling Trust in the Digital World, including a conclusion on the potential benefits of the implementation of the Global Trust Center concept;

-• Representatives of more than 20 countries endorsed the Global Trust Center policy on Enabling Trust in the Digital World.
+• Representatives of more than 20 countries endorsed the Global Trust Center Policy on Enabling Trust in the Digital World.

 .........................................................................................................................